What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 • Selfie Stick with Tripod: For what to pack for Italy for your phone, you should make sure you have a selfie stick with a tripod to take all of those awesome selfies.

 • Caftan: A caftan does double duty on a trip to Italy.
-Use it as a blanket or shawl on a yacht excursion or at dinner, and use it as a bathing suit cover-up at the beach or poolside.
+It can be used as a blanket or shawl on a yacht excursion or at dinner and as a bathing suit cover-up at the beach or poolside.

 • Chloe Sunglasses: This pair is both stylish, practical, and fashionable.